David King Dunaway: Magazine and journal articles

-Dunaway has written extensively for the popular media since 1973, with articles on music, social activism, and oral history appearing in venues from Mother Jones to the Village Voice and the New York Times.
-In 2004, his writing on the Danish government's efforts to derail the world's oldest experiment in anarchy, Christiania, was carried by the San Francisco Chronicleand National Public Radio's Morning Edition.
+Dunaway has written for popular media, with articles on music, social activism, and oral history appearing in venues from Mother Jones to the New York Times.
+In 2004, his writing on the Danish government's efforts to derail the world's oldest experiment in anarchy, Christiania, was carried by the San Francisco Chronicle and National Public Radio's Morning Edition.

-Dunaway also writes extensively for academic audiences, contributing his articles to scholarly journals such as the Oral History Review and The Public Historian, the Journal of American Folklore, Southwestern American Literature, and New Media and Society.
+Dunaway also contributes to academic audiences, contributing his articles to scholarly journals such as the Oral History Review, The Public Historian, the Journal of American Folklore, Southwestern American Literature, and New Media and Society, and Biography.

-Current projects

-Dunaway works with the National Park Service's Route 66 Corridor Preservation Program.
-After a three-year research project locating, identifying, and cataloguing archives on Route 66, with a particular focus on oral history collections, he's now interviewing Route 66's historians and planning a nationwide project to interpret Route 66.
-He has recently completed an anthology, A Route 66 Companion.
-Dunaway is Professor of English and Communications (adjunct) at the University of New Mexico.

-He is also working on a book targeted toward what he calls the "Glasser" community.
-His goal is to encourage healing amongst glasses-wearers who've suffered bullying and develop new ways of looking at ourselves and others.